mintunitish/dbz-goku-powerup/README.md

 # Goku Animations using RxJS

-This repository is just a fun experiment with RxJS library to create various animations of the character from the anime series DragonBall Z Goku.
+This repository is just a fun experiment with RxJS library to create various animations of the character <b>Goku</b> from the anime series <b>DragonBall Z</b>.

 ## How to Run?